nbrest/kamehouse/kamehouse-groot/README.md

 ## Linux:

-- Run `install-kamehouse-groot.sh` to allow `www-data` user to execute `kamehouse-shell` scripts from groot
+- Run `install-kamehouse-groot.sh -u kamehouseUsername` as root to allow `www-data` user to execute `kamehouse-shell` scripts from kamehouse-groot.
+This script is executed in `install-kamehouse.sh`